-Dr. Webster Zambara is the Senior Project Leader in the Justice and Peacebuilding Programme.
+Dr. Webster Zambara is the Senior Project Leader in the Peacebuilding Interventions Programme.
 By combining theory and practice, he is a facilitator, trainer, researcher and advisor in the following areas: justice and reconciliation; conflict transformation; mediation; non-violence; peacebuilding; human rights; project monitoring and evaluation.
 He holds a PhD in Conflict Resolution and Peace Studies from the University of KwaZulu-Natal (UKZN), and has written, published and presented papers at international conferences and seminars in these key areas.

 Taught and mentored by Professor Johan Galtung, the principal founder of Conflict and Peace studies, Dr. Zambara remains dedicated to developing the capacity of local, national and international actors to resolve conflicts creatively to promote positive peace.
 He has done peace and development work in more than 15 countries across Africa.